Theo Micouris

-Theo Maximilian Micouris (born 16 May 2006 in Bedford) is a British and Cypriot racing driver and sim racer competing for Team Virage in the LMP3 class of Le Mans Cup.
+Theo Maximilian Micouris (born 16 May 2006 in Bedford) is a British and Cypriot racing driver and sim racer who last competed in Prototype Cup Europe for Team Virage.

 Early career

 Micouris began karting at seven years old.
-During his tenure in karts, Micouris also represented the UK in the Karting Academy Trophy in 2020, finishing fourth in points.
+During his tenure in karts, he also represented the UK in the Karting Academy Trophy in 2020, finishing joint third on points.

 After winning both the 2023 Radical UK SR1 and overall Championships, Micouris made his debut in the GB4 Championship with Elite Motorsport.
 In his only round in the series, Micouris scored a best result of sixth twice, in both races one and three.
 In 2024, Micouris joined Team Virage alongside Haydn Chance to compete in the Ligier European Series.
-Micouris won both races at Barcelona and race two at Paul Ricard to kick off the season with the points lead, which he would keep until the end of the season, winning the Ligier European Series title at the finale in Algarve.
+Micouris won both races at Barcelona and race two at Paul Ricard to kick off the season with the points lead, which he kept until the end of the season, winning the Ligier European Series title at the finale in Algarve.

 After testing LMP3 cars at the end of 2024, Micouris stayed with Team Virage to step up to the Michelin Le Mans Cup.
-Micouris finished fourth on his LMP3 debut at Barcelona, before following that up with an eighth at Le Castellet and his maiden podium of the season at the Road to Le Mans, followed by another podium in the following round at Spa by finishing third.
+Micouris finished fourth on his LMP3 debut at Barcelona, before following that up with an eighth at Le Castellet and his maiden podium of the season at the Road to Le Mans, followed by another podium in the following round at Spa by finishing third en route to fifth in points.
+During 2025, Micouris also made a one-off appearance for Nielsen Racing at the Barcelona round of the Euroformula Open Championship, in which he finished second in race three.

+In early 2026, Micouris joined Bretton Racing to race in the final round of the 2025–26 Asian Le Mans Series at Abu Dhabi, scoring a best result of fifth in race two.
+For the rest of the year, Micouris remained in LMP3 competition as he returned to Team Virage to race in Prototype Cup Europe alongside Dom Bastien.
+Starting off the season at Mugello, Micouris finished seventh in race one, before winning race two from pole position, which turned out to be his only win of the season as he ended the year ninth in points.